pjp/SmokeTester/README.md

 ### Sample Implementation

-For a complete running sample implementation, see *ShellScriptListProcessor* class and the run.sh/run/cmd scripts in the standalone directory.
+For a complete running sample implementation, see *ShellScriptListProcessor* class and the run.sh/run.cmd scripts in the standalone package and directory.